Mushir Kazmi: Early life

 "If one were to credit 'Dopatta', composer Feroz Nizami, Noor Jehan and lyricist Mushir Kazmi would head the list with several outstanding and still memorable melodies".

-Mushir Kazmi ended up writing 97 film songs later for more than 50 films during his career.
+Mushir Kazmi ended up writing 97 film songs for more than 50 films during his career.

 Death

 Mushir Kazmi died on 8 December 1975 in Lahore and was buried at Mominpura Graveyard, Lahore, Pakistan.